MagicMirrorOrg/MagicMirror-3rd-Party-Modules/result.md

 2. Recommendation: Found `new Date()` in file `MMM-SimpleNotifyTrashDay.js`: Consider replacing it by `new Date(Date.now())`.
 It's helpfull for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
 3. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
 4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+5. Found directory `node_modules`.
+This shouldn't be uploaded.
+Add `node_modules/`to `.gitignore`.
-5. Warning: No LICENSE file.
+6. Warning: No LICENSE file.
-6. Recommendation: No ESLint configuration was found.
+7. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-SimpleText by SaltyRiver](https://github.com/SaltyRiver/MMM-SimpleText)